-This website is focused on an analysis of multivariate community ecology data, i.e. data with many descriptors (usually species) and samples (usually plots/sites/traps etc).
-Since I am vegetation ecologist, the website descriptions, and elaborated examples are heavily biased toward the analysis of vegetation data; still, I think that also other ecological fields (e.g. zoologists or microbiologists) may find the website useful.
-The aim is not a comprehensive on-line source of information about multivariate analysis (there are much more useful websites for this, see Links to other study materials).
-I focus mostly on preparing useful working examples of analyses with real datasets and elaborated solutions of individual exercises.
-The secondary aim of the website is to provide insight into the theoretical background of established methods and links to recent developments in multivariate analysis and analysis of diversity.
+This website is focused on an analysis of multivariate community ecology data, i.e. data with many descriptors (usually species) and samples (usually plots/sites/traps etc.).
+Since I am a vegetation ecologist, the website descriptions, and elaborated examples are heavily biased toward the analysis of vegetation data; still, I think that other ecological fields (e.g. zoologists or microbiologists) may still find the website useful.
+The aim is not a comprehensive online source of information about multivariate analysis (there are much more useful websites for this, see Links to other study materials).
+I focus mostly on preparing practical working examples of analyses with real datasets and elaborated solutions of individual exercises.
+The website's secondary aim is to provide insight into the theoretical background of established methods and links to recent developments in multivariate analysis and analysis of diversity.
 This is not to say that I try to keep pace with all the new and fancy analytical methods, more likely just those I found useful, promising or interesting (in my purely subjective and desperately biased view).

-If you need to print the website, export the website into pdf using the export button located at the right margin of the website among page tools.
-Or, you may use the print function of the browser (works fine in Firefox, Chrome, and IE as far as I know).
+If you need to print the website, export the website into pdf using the export button located at the website's right margin among page tools.
+You may also use the browser's print function (works fine in Firefox, Chrome, and IE as far as I know).
 This will print the current page without buttons/links and stuff around.

 If you need to get to previous pages, you can find them in Trace line in the website header.
 There is also a useful button Backlinks in the right vertical menu, which shows the other available wiki pages which link to the currently opened page.